University of Minnesota Procedure

 3. The PI generates the program income.

-Note: If selling capital equipment, refer to Administrative Procedures: Capital Euipment Disposals: Selling Capital Equipment Purchased with Sponsored Funds from NSF Grants, NIH Grants or Non-Federal Grants and Capital Equipment Disposals: Selling Capital Equipment Purchased with Sponsored Funds (does not include NSF Grants, NIH Grants and Non-Federal Grants) for specific deposit requirements.
+Note: If selling capital equipment, refer to Administrative Procedures: Capital Equipment Disposals: Selling Capital Equipment Purchased with Sponsored Funds from NSF Grants, NIH Grants or Non-Federal Grants and Capital Equipment Disposals: Selling Capital Equipment Purchased with Sponsored Funds (does not include NSF Grants, NIH Grants and Non-Federal Grants) for specific deposit requirements.

 6. The department administrator verifies program income has been applied according to the award’s terms and conditions.